-Worsening economic conditions could adversely affect our business and operating results.
+· Significant economic downturns could adversely affect our business and operating results.

-While human pharmaceuticals have not generally been sensitive to overall economic cycles, prolonged economic slowdowns could lead to decreased utilization of drugs, affecting our sales volume.
-Declining tax revenues attributable to economic downturns increase the pressure on governments to reduce health care spending, leading to increasing government efforts to control drug prices and utilization.
+While human pharmaceuticals and companion animal health products have not generally been sensitive to overall economic cycles, prolonged economic slowdowns could lead to decreased utilization of our products, affecting our sales volume.
+Our food animal business may be affected by depressed prices for our customers' end products.
+Declining tax revenues attributable to economic downturns increase the pressure on governments to reduce human health care spending, leading to increasing government efforts to control drug prices and utilization.
 Additionally, some customers, including governments or other entities reliant upon government funding, may be unable to pay in a timely manner for our products.
 Also, if our customers, suppliers, or collaboration partners experience financial difficulties, we could experience slower customer collections, greater bad debt expense, and performance defaults by suppliers or collaboration partners.
+Similarly, in the event of a significant economic downturn, we could have difficulty accessing credit markets.